URL Parser – Extract and Analyze URL Components Easily

 1. Dependence on Input Quality

 URL parsers are only as effective as the input they receive.
-Malformed or incomplete URLs can lead to errors or incorrect parsing results.
+Malformed URLs can lead to errors or inaccurate results, emphasizing the importance of clean data.

 2. Privacy Concerns